hanaCasey/BHVizData/log.md

 29.03.2023: noticed that the year column in messy.
 Tried to clean it but have to discuss maybe also with the library people what to do with wrong entries that I find.
 First run of Umap on the entire collection

+05.04.23: Found a way to extract information directly from MARC file.
+Processing it as xml or json not possible.

+06.04.23: